brendanhasz/probflow/Sketch.md

 - Embedding (default is to not use prob dist for embeddings)
 - Conv1D
 - Conv2D
-- LTSM?
+- LSTM?
 Maybe put that on the Todo list...
 All should have an in=... arg which specifies their input(s)

 ## bk.distributions